5 Key Points:

 - Prostate cancer is now detected at an early stage as a result of health screening

 - The diagnosis is suspected when the PSA is > 4 ug/L and confirmed from prostate biopsies

 - MRI can be done prior to biopsy to look for suspicious areas and facilitate fusion biopsy

 - Treatment choices vary from active surveillance, surgery to radiotherapy.

-- Surgery still gives the best cure rate and the robotic method is now the preferred choice due to fast recovery of continence and potency and lower chance of leaving microscopic cancer behind
+- Surgery still gives the best cure rate ( > 90% cure ) and the robotic method is now the preferred choice because of faster recovery of continence, better preservation of potency and lower chance of leaving cancer behind

-Prostate Cancer is very rare before the age of 50 years.
+Prostate cancer is very rare before the age of 50 years.
 Most cases are detected in men above 60 years old.
-The exact cause is unknown, as genetic causes account for only 9% of cases.
+Genetic causes account for only 9% of cases.
 From migration studies, a high fat diet seems to be the common risk factor.
-Prostate Cancer is now the 3rd commonest cancer in Singapore men.
-The general statistics imply that this is predominantly a disease of the Western world may not be true anymore.
-Although epidemiological studies show a wide difference in the incidence between Western and Asian populations, with the fast ageing population and Westernised diet, prostate cancer has become more common in Asian men.
+Prostate Cancer is now the 2nd commonest cancer in Singapore men.
+The general consensus that this is predominantly a disease of the Western world may not be true anymore.
+Although epidemiological studies show a wide difference in the incidence between Western and Asian populations, with the fast ageing population and westernised diet, prostate cancer has become more common in Asian men.

 In its early stages, prostate cancer does not cause any symptoms.
 As the cancer progresses, the enlarging tumour compress the urethra, blocking the flow of urine.
 When this happens, frequent urination and terminal dribbling occur.
 Occasionally, blood in the urine or semen is the first sign of prostate cancer.
 As prostate cancer advances, it spreads to the pelvic lymph nodes and the bones to cause bone pain and even fractures.
 A late manifestation is spinal cord compression and paralysis.